onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

     - photo capture frame should display preview from camera
     - camera should be rear/environment facing

-### 33d.
+### 33e.
 Live document capture attempt on non hybrid desktop
-(desktop browsers, not on Surface or other hybrid device)
+(private mode for desktop browsers, not on Surface or other hybrid device, OR if on hybrid device, with rear camera disabled through device manager)

 1. Open link with additional GET parameter `?useLiveDocumentCapture=true`
 2. Go through the flow to document capture